cue-lang/cue/doc/ref/spec.md

 KeyedElement  = Element .
 --->

-Lists are defined in terms of structs:
+Lists can be thought of as structs:

 ```
 List: null | {